-Are you getting used to being back in the swing of things?
-I am just about used to getting up early for work again, and getting the children ready for school in time.
-When I remember the night before, it is great to pop the ingredients for my slow cooker maple, cinnamon and raisin porridge into the crockpot, so we can have a filling and healthy breakfast without any fuss the next morning.
+When I get organised the night before, it is great to pop the ingredients for my slow cooker porridge (oatmeal) with cinnamon and raisins into the crockpot, so we can have a filling and healthy breakfast without any fuss the next morning.

 I do like to give my kids a hot breakfast in the morning which will set them up for the day ahead.
-On these cold mornings my slow cooker porridge is perfect for warming them up as well.
+On these cold mornings my slow cooker porridge is perfect for warming them up too.

-Creamy and slightly crispy round the edges rather like a flapjack, the porridge has just enough maple syrup to sweeten it without being sickly sweet.
-Why not add some chopped apple or blueberries on top for some added vitamins?
+Creamy and slightly crispy round the edges rather like a flapjack (moreso if you cook overnight), the porridge has just enough maple syrup to sweeten it without being sickly sweet.
+Why not add some blueberries and almonds on top for some added vitamins and goodness.

-For some other porridge ideas, check these out from some top UK food bloggers:
+For some other porridge ideas, check out these flavours, including more slow cooker versions: